karaokemugen/karaokemugen-app/README.md

 yarn start
 ```

 Generating a database ie required on first launch and is done automatically if the database specified in `config.yml` is empty.
-You can trigger it manually later by connecting to the admin panel from the welcome screen.
+You can trigger it manually later by connecting to the system panel from the welcome screen.
 Another way is to launch with the `--generate` command-line option.

-On first run, the app will make you create an admin user and follow a guided tour of the operator/admin panel.
-You can trigger this tour/admin creation process again by setting `FirstRun` to `true` in your config file.
-Check the sample config file for example.
+On first run, the app will make you create an admin user and follow a guided tour of the operator panel.
+You can trigger this tour/admin creation process again by selecting the Tutorial item in the K menu on the app's operator panel.

 #### Launch without Electron